kevinveenbirkenbach/github-to-gitea-mirror/README.md

 ## 📜 License

 Licensed under the GNU Affero General Public License v3.0.
 Please refer to the `LICENSE` file for complete details.

----

-This optimized README is more concise and has clearer instructions for setup and usage.
-I've also integrated some emojis for a modern touch, which can make the README more engaging and organized.